Proverbs

 Action is the proper fruit of knowledge.

-action knowledge
+knowledge action

 Keen adversity is the best crucible in which to try a man's integrity.